Appendix A: Promoting Quality in the Practice of Travel Medicine

 - ISTM Travel Medicine Continuous Professional Development Program

 The Certificate of Knowledge in Travel Medicine has been administered by ISTM since 2003.
 The Body of Knowledge, which covers the scope of the specialty of travel medicine, forms the basis for examination questions.
-It was last updated in 2006 and is published in the Journal of Travel Medicine.
+It is updated on a continual basis by the ISTM Exam Committee.
 Content areas in the Body of Knowledge include the following:

 - Epidemiology related to travel medicine